 Will there be a waiting list for incoming transfer students or students who take a leave of absence and return to Notre Dame?

-Incoming transfer students, students who take a leave of absence, students who withdraw from the University, or students who live off-campus and are considering moving back on campus are currently placed on a waiting list for housing and are placed as space becomes available.
-New residence hall space will make it possible for Notre Dame to provide additional on-campus housing to these students.
+Incoming transfer students, students who take a leave of absence, students who withdraw from the University, or students who live off-campus and are considering moving back on campus will continue to be placed on a waiting list for housing and will be placed in halls as space becomes available.
+New residence hall space will improve capacity and will allow for more transfer students to obtain on-campus housing.

 Are any students exempt from the new six-semester requirement?
 What is the process for requesting waivers?

 First-year students may currently request that the on-campus housing policy be waived if they are living at home, with a parent, within 30 miles of campus.
 A waiver process will continue under the new six-semester requirement, although the exact process and who qualifies for an exception will continue to be developed over the course of the 2017-2018 academic year.